TechyShishy/rowguide/docs/code-quality-improvement-plan.markdown

 This document provides a structured improvement plan for the Rowguide application, organized into 9 phases covering documentation, performance optimization, advanced testing, user experience enhancements, and future-proofing strategies.

-**Current Status**: Phases 1-2 (Architectural Foundation & Service Integration) are complete.
-Phase 3 (Comprehensive Code Documentation) is the current priority, focusing on systematic JSDoc documentation and automated API reference generation.
+**Current Status**: Phases 1-3 (Architectural Foundation, Service Integration, and Comprehensive Code Documentation) are complete.
+Ready to begin Phase 4 (Performance & Scalability) focusing on component optimization and advanced architectural patterns.

 ---